saveourtool/diktat/info/guide/guide-chapter-6.md

 ### <a name="r6.1.7"></a> Rule 6.1.7: in case of using "implicit backing property" scheme, the name of real and back property should be the same.
 Kotlin has a mechanism of [backing properties](https://kotlinlang.org/docs/reference/properties.html#backing-properties).
-In some cases implicit backing is not enough and it should be done explicitly:
+In some cases, implicit backing is not enough and it should be done explicitly:
 ```kotlin
 private var _table: Map<String, Int>? = null
 val table: Map<String, Int>